 Families can enjoy the displays together with free quizzes and activities.
 And we're putting more information about our collections online so you can find out more about them during your visit or when you're out and about in the local landscape.

-We run events and workshops throughout the year, linked to our temporary exhibition programme or to our permanent collections.
+We run events and workshops throughout the year.
 We take part in local and national celebrations including British Science Week, Buxton Fringe Festival and the Festival of Archaeology.
-Find out what’s on.
+Find out what's on via our social media channels.

 Group and educational visits